 - It’s that easy to make a difference

 You contribute and Citizens’ Electric matches it.
 The money is tax deductible and stays in the community.

 Citizens’ Electric periodically sends important printed Company correspondence to our customers.
 This information is usually included with the traditional electric bill as received in the mail.
 For those customers that have opted to go to paperless bills and receive their electric bill electronically, we have provided the same information here.

 Energy Conservation and Efficiency

 Americans are becoming increasingly aware of the need to reduce consumption of our energy resources.
 On the surface, the supply of fuels that heat and cool our homes, energize our industries, and drive our transportation appear to be abundant, and to some, endless.
 However, the fact of the matter is, supplies of fossil fuels are indeed, quite finite.

 There are other reasons why we should conserve energy, too.
 Cost is certainly a significant factor.
-Even with advanced publicity, the recent dramatic swings in energy cost have taken many consumers by surprise.
-This new era in which energy needs to be treated as a precious commodity has caused many consumers to make significant changes in the way they use energy.
-The debate about ozone depletion, global warming and carbon emissions continues; nevertheless, we all need to do our share to conserve.
-Preserving air and water quality are also part of our individual responsibilities.
-Reducing our reliance on foreign energy reserves will improve our national security.
+The most inexpensive and environmentally responsible energy is energy that is not consumed.
+This new era in which energy needs to be treated as a precious commodity has caused many consumers to make significant changes in the way they use energy; we all need to do our share to conserve.
+Preserving air and water quality, and reducing carbon emissions are also part of our individual responsibilities.